outsinre/outsinre.github.com/_posts/2019-04-10-elastic-stack.md

 2. Regarding per-input level, as long as any one of the 'json.keys_under_root', 'json.overwrite_keys' and 'json.message_key' directives appear, Json decoding is applied.
    1. 'json.keys_under_root' places the decode Json at the root level.
    2. Decoded 'key: value' pairs will overwrite built-in pairs that share the same key if 'json.overwrite_keys' is enabled.
-   3. Json decoding happens *before* line (i.e. 'exclude_lines') and multiline filtering.
+   3. Json decoding happens **before** line (i.e. 'exclude_lines') and multiline filtering.
 Hence, line and multiline filtering does not affect the original Json event as it is transformed.

-      The 'json.message_key' specifies a decoded Json key and applies line and multiline filtering to the original Json event according the key value.
+      The 'json.message_key' specifies a decoded Json key and applies line and multiline filtering to the **original** Json event according the key value.
-4. 'decode_json_field' is a global processor that applies to all inputs, with the 'fields' directive pointing to fileds that require Json decoding.
+4. 'decode_json_fields' is a global processor that applies to all inputs, with the 'fields' directive pointing to fileds that require Json decoding.
    1. 'target: ""' is equivalent to 'json.keys_under_root'.
    2. 'overwrite_keys' and 'json.overwrite_keys' are equivalent as well.
 5. '@metadata' and '@timestamp' cannot be dropped even they appear in in the list.
 Filebeat requires '@metadata' when sending out events (i.e. to Logstash).

-   Please filter out the two fields in Logstash instead.
+   A particular setup flow is like 'Filebeat - Kafka - Logstash'.
+We filter out the two fields in Logstash.
 6. **IMPORTANT**: Filebeat refuses to launch on some systems when either 'overwrite_keys' or 'json.overwrite_keys' is enabled.
 Check [issue 6381](https://github.com/elastic/beats/issues/6381) and [issue 1378](https://github.com/elastic/beats/issues/1378).

    Therefore, it is recommended to leave those two directives disabled.